Asymptotic and finite-sample properties of estimators based on stochastic gradients: Appendix: Additional experiments

 \subsection{Experiments with \texttt{glmnet}}

 In this section, we transform the outcomes in the original experiment $Y$ through the logistic transformation and then fit a logistic regression model.
-The results are shown in Table \ref{table:experiment:glmnet:logistic} which replicates and expands on Table 2 of \citep{friedman2010regularization}.
+The results are shown in Table \ref{table:experiment:glmnet:logistic}, which replicates and expands on Table 2 of \citet{friedman2010regularization}.
 The implicit SGD method maintains a stable running time over different correlations and scales sub-linearly in the model size $p$.
-In contrast, \texttt{glmnet} is affected by the model size $p$ and covariate correlation such that it remains 2x-10x slower across experiments.
-The SGD method is significantly slower in the logistic regression example compared to the normal case (Table \ref{table:experiment:glmnet:gaussian}).
-This is because the implicit equation of Algorithm \ref{algo:implicit} needs to be solved numerically, whereas a closed-form solution is available in the normal case.
+In contrast, \texttt{glmnet} is affected by the model size $p$ and covariate correlation, and remains 2x-10x slower across experiments.
+We note that the implicit SGD method is slower in the logistic regression example compared to the normal case (Table 3 in main paper).
+This is because the implicit equation of Algorithm 1 (in the main paper) needs to be solved numerically, whereas a closed-form solution is available in the normal case.